The China Transit Visa: Everything You Need to Know

 All Schengen countries except for Liechtenstein and Switzerland are eligible.
 Plus the following European countries: Albania, Belarus, Bosnia-Herzegovina, Bulgaria, Croatia, Cyprus, Ireland, Monaco, Montenegro, North Macedonia, Romania, Russia, Serbia, and the UK.

-Six countries from the Americas make the list: Argentina, Brazil, Canada, Chile, Mexico, and the USA.
+Six countries from the Americas make the list for the 72- or 144-hour-free transit policy: Argentina, Brazil, Canada, Chile, Mexico, and the USA.
 As do two pacific and six Asian countries: Australia, Brunei, Japan, New Zealand, Qatar, Republic of Korea, Singapore, UAE.

 Additionally, your passport must be valid for at least 3 months when entering China.

-As a way of mid-article disclaimer, entry to China is not guaranteed.
+As a way of mid-article disclaimer, there is never a guarantee of entry to China.
 Entry can be denied based on recent travel history, planned events in China and politics.

 The British Embassy in Beijing has seen a rise in reports of denied transit visas based on travel history.
 If you are in any doubt, please contact your embassy before travelling.